zhaoou/notes/Persistence/3_springJpaQueries.md

 There is also [Criteria API](http://docs.oracle.com/javaee/6/api/javax/persistence/criteria/CriteriaQuery.html), where you can describe what objects you need fetched.

-And here is some great resources(which were used in writing this post): http://docs.oracle.com/javaee/6/tutorial/doc/bnbtg.html https://en.wikibooks.org/wiki/Java_Persistence/JPQL
+And here are some great resources(which were used in writing this post): http://docs.oracle.com/javaee/6/tutorial/doc/bnbtg.html

+https://en.wikibooks.org/wiki/Java_Persistence/JPQL

 ###### Cheers!